sanatkp84/devops_obsidian_docs/git/Personal Access Token.md

+## These are steps to use PAT for using git commands

 ```
 Step - 1 : Create PAT on GitHub by giving it repo permission.
 Step - 2 : Copy the PAT